saxoneee/node-remote-control/README.md

     + install Android 10.0 and accept the terms
     + import the phonegap project and create an emulator via Android Virtual Device Manager
         * name "Nexus 5X API 29"
+- open cordova/www/index.html and change the internal ip-address to your own

 ## Development